 - Asynchronous loading: some scripts can be loaded simultaneously

 The Rokt script loads asynchronously by default, meaning that Rokt and the page load simultaneously.
 This speeds up the overall loading of a page.
-Since the browser will not wait until Rokt resources are finished loading before displaying the page to the customer, the experience will not be interrupted and will be shown when it is ready.
+Since the browser doesn't wait until Rokt resources are finished loading before displaying the page to the customer, the customer experience is not interrupted and the Rokt placement is shown when ready.

-For deeper integrations where Rokt is integral to the transaction flow, such as offering upsells or payment options, clients can switch Rokt to synchronous loading so that the page will only be displayed once the Rokt content is available to be displayed.
+For deeper integrations where Rokt is integral to the transaction flow, such as offering upsells or payment options, clients can switch Rokt to synchronous loading so that the page is only displayed once the Rokt content is fully loaded.
 See the Appendix for more information on asynchronous and synchronous requests.